The Homer Calendar

 For decades, lots of people have gone public with their sudden revelation that "Bart Mitzvah" could be both a gender-neutral term and a jokey Simpsons reference.
 That's fine.

-(Of course, none of these Bart Mitzvah shirts come close to matching the real thing:)
+(Of course, none of these Bart Mitzvah shirt images come close to matching the real thing:)

 Ad for Simpsons megillah reading with show characters in the Purim story